 One possible reason why the Mac spinning wheel keeps showing up is an old Macintosh.
 If you want to know if this is actually the case, you can check the CPU Usage.

-You can do this by searching for the Applications/
+You can do this by searching for the Applications/ Utilities folder and opening the Activity Monitor.

 The table located at the bottom will show (in percentage) the actual System load.